 Founders Story

-88 Solez was created out of both experience and responsibility.
+88 Solez was born of both experience and responsibility.

-Growing up in Philadelphia, basketball was more than a game.
+Growing up in Philadelphia, I saw basketball as more than a game.
 It was structure, community, and a consistent space to grow.
-It provided access to environments, relationships, and opportunities that extended far beyond the court.
-At the same time, it became clear that not every girl was given the same level of exposure, support, or encouragement to fully explore her potential.
+It opened doors to environments, relationships, and opportunities that extended far beyond the court.
+At the same time, it became clear that not every girl received the same level of exposure, support, or encouragement to fully explore her potential.

 That awareness stayed with me.

-Over time, I built a career in workforce development, organizational strategy, and public service, focusing on how systems can be designed to create access and equity at scale.
-That work provided a deeper understanding of what it takes to build something sustainable, intentional, and impactful.
+Over time, I built a career in workforce development, organizational strategy, and public service, focused on designing systems that create access and equity at scale.
+That work deepened my understanding of what it takes to build something sustainable, intentional, and impactful.

 88 Solez is where those two worlds meet.